plone/plone.restapi/docs/source/endpoints/linkintegrity.md

    :language: http
 ```

-The endpoint accepts a single parameter:

-`uids`
+The result includes a list of objects corresponding to the UIDs that were requested.
+Each result object includes:

+`breaches`
-: A list of object UIDs that you want to check.
+: A list of breaches (sources of relations that would be broken)

+`items_total`
+: Count of items contained inside the specified UIDs.